American Elasmobranch Society

 Section 1.
 Membership shall be open to persons interested in the objectives of the Society.

 Section 2.
-The membership of the Society shall consist of individuals who pay dues in one of the following categories: student, regular, family, foreign, associate, sponsor, patron, benefactor, lifetime, corporate, senior (65 and older).
+The membership of the Society shall consist of individuals who pay dues in one of the following categories: student, regular, associate, lifetime, and emeritus.
 Membership shall require nomination by a member in good standing and shall carry the right to cast one vote in matters of Society business.

 Section 3.
 Members whose dues are received (postmarked) between November 1 and December 31 will be considered members "in good standing" for the following calendar year.
 Members in good standing will be eligible to vote in the Society's annual election.
-To be eligible for Society awards students must be a student member in good standing for one year prior to the year they apply for an award and must be a member in good standing the year they apply for an award.
-Members whose dues are received late (between January 1 and November 1) will be considered members for that calendar year, but will not be eligible to vote or compete for student awards.
+To be eligible for Society research awards students must be a member in good standing.
+To be eligible for Society travel and meeting presentation awards students must be a member in good standing and in at least their second year of consecutive membership.
+Members whose dues are received late (between January 1 and November 1) will be considered "active" members for that calendar year, but will not be eligible to vote or compete for student awards.

 Article IV: Officers